 Should Value Investors Buy These Transportation Stocks?

-Eagle Bulk Shipping (EGLE) is a stock many investors are watching right now.
-EGLE is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A. The stock holds a P/E ratio of 3.17, while its industry has an average P/E of 4.05.
-Over the past 52 weeks, EGLE's Forward P/E has been as high as 59.43 and as low as -53.54, with a median of 4.48.
+One company value investors might notice is EuroDry (EDRY).
+EDRY is currently holding a Zacks Rank of #1 (Strong Buy) and a Value grade of A.

-Another notable valuation metric for EGLE is its P/B ratio of 0.90.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This company's current P/B looks solid when compared to its industry's average P/B of 0.96.
-EGLE's P/B has been as high as 1.42 and as low as 0.43, with a median of 0.97, over the past year.
+Another valuation metric that we should highlight is EDRY's P/B ratio of 0.94.
+Investors use the P/B ratio to look at a stock's market value versus its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 1.02.
+EDRY's P/B has been as high as 2.20 and as low as 0.35, with a median of 1, over the past year.

-Value investors also frequently use the P/S ratio.
-This metric is found by dividing a stock's price with the company's revenue.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-EGLE has a P/S ratio of 1.16.
-This compares to its industry's average P/S of 1.38.
+Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
+Some people prefer this metric because sales are harder to manipulate on an income statement.
+This means it could be a truer performance indicator.
+EDRY has a P/S ratio of 1.28.
+This compares to its industry's average P/S of 1.47.

-Finally, investors will want to recognize that EGLE has a P/CF ratio of 3.81.
-This metric focuses on a firm's operating cash flow and is often used to find stocks that are undervalued based on the strength of their cash outlook.
-EGLE's P/CF compares to its industry's average P/CF of 5.96.
-Over the past year, EGLE's P/CF has been as high as 13.49 and as low as 3.46, with a median of 7.98.
+Finally, we should also recognize that EDRY has a P/CF ratio of 2.51.
+This figure highlights a company's operating cash flow and can be used to find firms that are undervalued when considering their impressive cash outlook.
+EDRY's current P/CF looks attractive when compared to its industry's average P/CF of 6.29.
+Over the past year, EDRY's P/CF has been as high as 29.39 and as low as 2.28, with a median of 6.53.

-Investors could also keep in mind Star Bulk Carriers (SBLK), an Transportation - Shipping stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+GasLog Partners (GLOP) may be another strong Transportation - Shipping stock to add to your shortlist.
+GLOP is a # 2 (Buy) stock with a Value grade of A.

 Click to get this free report